eliasnye/super-music-tools/README.md

 pillow
 opencv-python
 dbus-python
-PyGObject - must be pegged at 3.50.0 mpris_server
+PyGObject - must be pegged at 3.50.0, ie. pip install pygobject==3.50.0 mpris_server
 pathvalidate
 pyudev
+python-magic
+pyinstaller (only required if you want to build the binary)

 On furios this required me to install using apt: